Cambridge Research in Community Language Education Network: CRiCLE-Net

 The governance of the network is supported by an executive committee, an international advisory panel, a school research advisory board and a working group.
 The network also plays an active role in supporting local schools and communities and serves as a resource centre for community language education in the East of England.

-Community languages in the home
+Languages in the home

-Community languages in the school
+Languages in the school

-Community languages in the community
+Languages in the community

-Community language teacher development
+Language teacher development

 Logo designed by David Almeida with the assistance of Clare Yerbury